 But the standard on the field – which has included modified rules – rarely dipped and the intensity reached a crescendo for the season finale.

-The two teams ripped into each other in what, remarkably, was a scoreless first 40 minutes, the only points of the opening half – a Lachlan Coote penalty – coming after the hooter had sounded.
+The two teams ripped into each other in what was a scoreless first 40 minutes, the only points of the opening half – a Lachlan Coote penalty – coming after the hooter had sounded.

-James Graham started the final match of his career like a man possessed, throwing himself in tackles, chasing kicker Jackson Hastings down routinely, and barking orders – and insults – clearly heard inside the empty stadium.
+Graham started the final match of his career like a man possessed, throwing himself into tackles, chasing kicker Jackson Hastings down routinely, and barking orders – and insults – that were clearly heard inside the empty stadium.

 Wigan's Bibby broke the try scoring dealock

 Saints dominated the opening stages without being able to fashion a clear cut chance, with Wigan enjoying the better of the second quarter.